Korina Jocson

 Biography

-Dr. Korina Jocson is Associate Dean Academic and Associate Professor of Digital Futures in the Faculty of Education at York University.
+Korina Jocson is Associate Dean Academic and Associate Professor of Digital Futures in the Faculty of Education at York University.
 Her administrative role entails providing strategic leadership and support of academic matters in the Faculty.
-Her scholarly interests include youth literacies and cultural studies, digital media and learning ecologies, race and ethnic studies in the diasporas, arts-based pedagogies, and critical methodologies.
+Her scholarly interests include youth literacies and cultural studies, digital media and learning ecologies, race and ethnic studies in education, arts-informed pedagogies, and critical methodologies.
 Her thinking is informed by radical women of color feminisms and decolonial praxis in doing inquiry.
-Her earlier research on youth poetry led to exploring youth cultural production and expressive cultures, further prompting questions about what/whose literacies and forms of knowledge count and potential ways of addressing inequitities across settings.
+Her earlier research on youth poetry led to exploring youth cultural production, including forms of expressive cultures and civic engagement, further prompting questions about what/whose literacies and knowledges count and potential ways of addressing inequitities across settings.

 Recent Works